flozoemartin/MP2/Analysis plan.md

     - Exclude those who abstained from alcohol prior to pregnancy
     - Stratify smoking covariate by number smoked per day
     - Use pre-pregnancy alcohol use as the exposure

+## Section 3 - Writing up
+Write up the manuscript for this work with a journal in mind (Hypertension?).

-:tada: Finished Mini Project Two! :tada:
+:tada: **Finished Mini Project Two**! :tada: